nationalarchives/image-viewer-comparison/README.md

 ### Running the web server

-In this task you will be using Node to run a web server from [these instructions](http://ronallo.com/iiif-workshop-new/preparation/web-server.html#node) in order to host the manifest.
+In this task you will be using Node to run a web server from [these instructions](http://ronallo.com/iiif-workshop-new/preparation/web-server.html#node) in order to host the manifest file.

 1. Using the terminal navigate to the project root